Your contribution to clean air does make a difference!

 There are lots of things you can do to help improve local air quality.
-Check out the suggestions below to get started!
+Check out the suggestions below and review the Air Quality Guide to get started!

 We are all want to protect our community and improve our health.
 Choosing active transportation, like walking, cycling and transit is a great way to help our environment and improve your health.
 You will also enjoy the beauty of our city that you just don’t see from your vehicle!
 Check out the Regional smartTRIPS program for events and ideas to help you get moving!